 It’s one of 10 Quaker schools in the UK, but it’s not a religious school (in fact, there are currently no practising staff or pupils) and is open to all faiths.
 It is, however, founded on Quaker principles: respect, integrity, simplicity, equality, peace, truth, and sustainability (I hope you’re writing these down).
 These values provide the foundations for life at LP: the value placed on individuality, the collective moments of silence – it’s a different approach to education that some might not be ready for.
-Keep an open mind because the new Head, Matthew Judd, is big on all those things and academic rigour.
+Keep an open mind because the new-ish Head, Matthew Judd, is big on all those things and academic rigour.

 The headline news is the super-fly Michael Malnick Centre for music and media (named after an Old Leightonian who left a gift to the school to fund bursaries).
 It opened at the start of the Spring term, and is a superb new asset for a school so passionate about music.
-An impressive 33 peri teachers come in to teach over 260 music lessons a week – including the accordion for a new pupil this year and euphonium lessons are also on offer!
+An impressive 33 peri teachers come in to teach over 260 music lessons a week – including the accordion for one pupil and euphonium lessons are also on offer!
 Cue a cacophony of noise at every break.
 The kids love it.

 LP is also very strong in Science, Technology, Engineering and Mathematics as well as the Creative Arts.
 In fact, they’re taught in very similar ways, realising that problem solving, technical know-how and creative thinking apply both ways.
 I love that!

-I didn’t get the impression of LP was an overtly sporty school, but the advantage of smaller schools is there are at least lots of opportunities for students to represent in sports teams.
+I didn’t get the impression that LP was an overtly sporty school, but the advantage of smaller schools is there are at least lots of opportunities for students to represent in sports teams.
 So children who might not necessarily be deemed ‘the sporty one’ actually get a look in.

 That said, the school offers an Advanced Performer Programme (APP) for gifted sporting types competing at county, regional or national level.
 Around 30 students get additional focussed support in their chosen discipline and small group training sessions from PE staff as well as being excused from the extensive after school hobbies programme to attend their offsite sporting commitments.

 As you might expect with such amazing acreage, the school isn’t lacking in things to fill the space!
-The Michael Malnick Centre for music and media is the jewel in the crown, plus a brand new dance studio, a 25-metre indoor heated pool, a floodlit astroturf used for cricket, hockey and football, 22 tennis courts, a cardio fitness centre with top-of-the-range running and fitness machines and a strength and conditioning suite.
+The Michael Malnick Centre for music and media is the jewel in the crown, plus a new dance studio, a 25-metre indoor heated pool, a floodlit astroturf used for cricket, hockey and football, 22 tennis courts, a cardio fitness centre with top-of-the-range running and fitness machines and a strength and conditioning suite.
 Not forgetting acres of pitches to help burn off that boundless energy.

-The music and media building has 7 new practice rooms, 3 new classrooms, a Radio 1 style live lounge, a media production room, a green screen and extended foyer which can be used for exhibitions and performances.
+The music and media building has seven new practice rooms, three new classrooms, a Radio 1 style live lounge, a media production room, a green screen and extended foyer which can be used for exhibitions and performances.
 Plus the instruments in there are just incredible – anyone had a go on a theramin, a silent guitar or a transacoustic piano recently?!
 No wonder the kids are champing at the bit.